A2P 10DLC Documentation

 HelpHELP, INFO“Reply STOP to unsubscribe.
 Msg&Data Rates May Apply.
 Support: support@buildcrux.com”

-Opt-in (resubscribe)START, UNSTOP“You are now opted in to BuildCrux project notifications.
+Opt-in (resubscribe)START, UNSTOP“You are now opted in to BuildCrux account notifications.
 Reply STOP at any time to unsubscribe.”

-Once a recipient opts out, no further messages are sent from BuildCrux to that phone number unless the recipient explicitly opts in again by replying START.
-Opt-out is enforced at the messaging-service layer, so the contractor cannot accidentally re-message a recipient who has opted out.
+Once a recipient opts out, no further messages are sent from BuildCrux to that phone number unless the recipient explicitly opts in again by either replying START or re-checking the consent box on the Settings page.

 Message and data rates